marcusoftnet/koaVote/README.md

 ## Todo
 * Move the export functionality under the question, route-wise
-* Create a link to the export page from the question-page
-* Create a page for creating export
 * Filter the export on querystring parameters (?from=20120101&to=20120131&averagePer=day/week/month for example)
 * Make pretty GUI-wise :P
 * Add login for create new question stuff